Concessionary fees policy

 Policy statement

-The Society for Education and Training is committed to supporting its members to maintain their membership and the payment of their annual membership fees, specifically in circumstances where a SET member is not working, is retired or is working but on a low income.
-This policy sets out the requirements for members who wish to move to:
+We are committed to supporting members to maintain their membership and the payment of their annual membership fees, specifically in circumstances where a member is not working, is retired or is working but on an income less than £16,500 per annum.

 Commencement date